Recycling intermediate steps to improve Hamiltonian Monte Carlo: Introduction

-Current practice uses the last step $\Fe^K(\theta_0, p_0)$ as a proposal and discards all the intermediate values $\Fe^k(\theta_0, p_0)$ for $k < K$.
+Current practice uses the last state $\Fe^K(\btheta_0, \momentum_0)$ as a proposal and discards all the intermediate values $\Fe^k(\btheta_0, \momentum_0)$ for $k < K$.
 As we will show, this is wasteful since the intermediate values can be \textit{recycled} to generate additional samples from posterior distributions.
+Figure~\ref{fig:recycling_illustration}, to be explained in detail later, illustrates the benefit of recycling.
 The recycling algorithm only requires quantities that have already been sampled or computed, so there is essentially no extra computational cost.
 Our proposed recycling approach can also be applied directly to a wide variety of modified HMC algorithms \citep{neal10, girolami11, pakman13, pakman14, lan14, shahbaba14, fang14, zhang16, lu16}.
 Extensions to more complex variants are also possible, including the No-U-Turn-Sampler (NUTS) \citep{hoffman14, stan15}.